SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 **One-time installation**

-1. Get the lastest version of python module service & extract the package:
+1. Get the latest version of python module service & extract the package:

    .. code-block:: bash